martin-brennan/martin-brennan.com/_posts/2013-10-31-extension-methods-in-net.md

 categories:
   - Development
 ---

+{% include deprecated.html message="In 2025 this is still mostly accurate, but modern C# offers simpler options for some examples like pattern matching.
+Leaving this article as a historical curiosity." cssclass="deprecated" %}

 Extending the functionality of existing types and classes in .NET is very straightforward with extension methods in .NET.
 These methods allow you to modify the functionality of a type without modifying the existing type, and are called as if they were a method on the original type.
 This functionality allows you to add a wide range of comparisons or operations to a method instead of creating functions or externalising methods inside a model or class library.

 <!--more-->